THIS IS WHAT DIVERSITY DELIVERS

 Think you know what sexual harassment is?

-25% of Canadian who reported sexual harassment at work found management “unresponsive and dismissive”
+25% of Canadians who reported sexual harassment at work found management “unresponsive and dismissive”

 Eye-opener on sexual harassment in the construction industry